charouf114/TenisApp/README.md

 To get all the Players : https://mytennisapp.azurewebsites.net/api/Players To get all the Some Statistics About the Players : https://mytennisapp.azurewebsites.net/api/Players/Statistics To get the Details of a Player : https://mytennisapp.azurewebsites.net/api/Player/{The_Id_of_the_Player}

+The Deploy of the App on Azure Web App is Automatically Within GitHub Actions